 IB Diploma recipients with a total score of 30 or more are awarded 8 course credits (one full year) toward a degree at Franklin & Marshall College.
 IB Certificate recipients receive one or two course credits (depending on discipline) for each higher level examination passed with a score of 5 or higher.

 Credit will be given to students who have received a 4 or a 5 on Advanced Placement examinations.

 Other examination programs

-French Baccalaureat and German Abitur recipients may be granted credit for up to one full year toward a degree at Franklin & Marshall.
+French Baccalaureate and German Abitur recipients may be granted credit for up to one full year toward a degree at Franklin & Marshall College.
 In addition, the College generally awards credits to students who have passed the British "A-Level" examinations with a grade of C or higher.
 Other course credits from foreign countries are evaluated on an individual basis.

 Fulbright Awards have taken F&M alumni to more than 25 countries over the past decade.
 This year’s cohort of awardees will continue that globetrotting tradition.Read More